 A month or two ago, José discovered my little secret while browsing the photos on my phone and he was like a little kid opening presents on Christmas.
 Now he’s always stealing my phone when he’s hungry!
 Last week he was scrolling through the recipes looking for something different that I hadn’t yet attempted to make and he came across this recipe for filete de res a la Chiapaneca, or Chiapas-style steak.
 It’s another recipe of Tía Carola’s and it came with minimal instructions as usual.
 I had to modify the recipe slightly because on the first taste test of the salsa, José said it didn’t taste quite right.
 But this version I’m sharing here is super sabroso and sure to delight the whole family….

-When I asked for the recipe a few weeks ago, it felt like I was playing “teléfono descompuesto” with at least three people – where something surely gets lost every time someone relays the message on to another person.
+When I asked for the recipe, it felt like I was playing “teléfono descompuesto” with at least three people – where something surely gets lost every time someone relays the message on to another person.
 José called his sister, who called his aunt; then his sister called him back and he translated the ingredients to me.
 Note that he only relayed the ingredient list and not the portions.
 And he only got a vague set of instructions.
-Apparently, Tía Carola is not exactly keen on lots of details and also hasn’t made this dish in at least 10 years.
+Apparently, Tía Carola is not exactly keen on lots of details and also hadn’t made this dish in at least 10 years.
 I’d be lying if I said I wasn’t a bit nervous about making this vaunted recipe with such a vague idea of what I was supposed to do.

 As I served the frijoles charros, my stomach was in knots.
 Would they live up to Tía Carola’s recipe?
 I waited for the verdict as he savored the first spoonful….